-Additionally, SIMULEX will be conducted as part of the GMAP in January 2016.
+Additionally, SIMULEX will be conducted as part of the GMAP on January 8, 2016.

 Each year, ISSP conducts SIMULEX, a major crisis management exercise in which participants assume the roles of national policy makers in an international scenario.
 Held over a two-day period, the exercise focuses on a highly realistic scenario involving the United States and other world actors.
 SIMULEX exposes students to the potential constraints and opportunities facing policy makers.
 As representatives of various national and international teams, participants are asked to make critical decisions in the interest of their respective countries as they attempt to resolve the crisis.
 In an atmosphere of conflict escalation, the exercise stresses crisis management and negotiation skills.